microsoft/semantic-kernel/README.md

   </tbody>
 </table>

-See the [Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) to see a breakdown of feature parity between our currently supported languages.

-The quickest way to get started with the basics is to get an API key (OpenAI or Azure OpenAI) and to run one of the C#, Python, and Java console applications/scripts:
+The quickest way to get started with the basics is to get an API key from either OpenAI or Azure OpenAI and to run one of the C#, Python, and Java console applications/scripts below.

 ### For C#: